Table of contents

-The website will have an ‘eye-care' leaning, so will probably appeal to people who want to relate to an Eye Care Professional, in the same way they do to their doctor or dentist (but with weekend appointments available!) and like that relationship reciprocated.
+The website will have an eye care' leaning, so will probably appeal to people who want to relate to an Eye Care Professional, in the same way they do to their doctor or dentist (but with weekend appointments available!) and like that relationship reciprocated.
 We, and many other Eye Care Professionals, like to think there is more to eye care than seeing someone once every two years.
-To find Guest Articles, four different Referral Directories in map and post town versions and more take a look at https://www.eyedropsdatabase.co.uk/patients/home
+To find Guest Articles, four different Referral Directories in map and post town versions and more take a look at EDDB - Patients.

 - Lecture: “Contact Lens Discomfort and Evaporative Dry Eye – The Missing Link?”
 Opt, TO, CLO, DO.
 1 Interactive CET Point.
 (ADPCL1) - The over-riding cause of the high CL dropout rate has been and remains lens discomfort, this has not changed even with the most advanced lens and material designs available to us.
 Corneal hypoxia …a problem solved.
 However CLD remains, wearing times are low and dropout rates high in the CL population.
 Are we close to identifying a missing link?